 What is your goodwill worth?
 A Paycheck and Bonus?
 Job security?
 Benefits?
 Friends?

-At AAGEX Freight Group, our sales professionals own their customer goodwill or “book of business.”
+At AGX Freight Group, our sales professionals own their customer goodwill or “book of business.”

 Our business model recognizes the time, sweat, and effort these professionals invest to build customer goodwill.
 Their relationships follow them for their professionalism, the knowledge of their customer’s businesses, their integrity, and a genuine sense of relationship “goodwill.”